 A friendly tip: I used some heavy wire to hang this wreath due to its weight.

-Update for fall!
+Update the wreath for fall!